 I complete 10-15 fix and flips a year, and my biggest challenge is getting homes fixed up and sold quickly.
-On the surface it would seem that you could fix and flip a home in 3 months.
+On the surface, it would seem that you could fix and flip a home in 3 months.
 Buy the property, fix up the property, list the home and sell it.
 However, it usually takes me at least twice that long to fix and flip a home.
 It takes time to find contractors, get them scheduled for a job, complete repairs, make sure all the repairs are done correctly, list the home and sell the home.
-One of my goals, is to decrease the time it takes me to fix and flip a home so I can buy more properties and make more money.
-Not only do I want to discuss why it takes so long to fix and flip a home, but also how to decrease the time is takes to complete a fix and flip.
+One of my goals is to decrease the time it takes me to fix and flip a home so I can buy more properties and make more money.
+Not only do I want to discuss why it takes so long to fix and flip a home, but also how to decrease the time it takes to complete a fix and flip.
 For more information on my fix and flips, rental properties and strategies, check out my complete guide to investing.

 How can you buy a fix and flip?

 The first step to fix and flipping is finding a property that has enough profit potential to make money.
 I specialize in buying properties below market value, because that allows me to make money fix and flipping and get great cash flow on my rental properties.
 It is not easy to find properties cheap enough to fix and flip, but it is possible.
 I buy most of my properties off of the MLS, and being a real estate agent gives me a huge advantage at buying off the MLS.
 I used to buy many fix and flips from the trustee sale where foreclosures are sold, but the prices have increased so much at those sales that I can buy cheaper houses elsewhere.
 I also use direct marketing and auctions to buy flips.

 What is the most difficult and time-consuming part of fix and flipping?